Treasury Bills

 Can I withdraw my money early from a Treasury Bill?

 While T-Bills are designed to be held to maturity, you can sell them in the secondary market before maturity, though prices may fluctuate.
+If predictability is a priority, laddering T-Bills across different maturities is a reliable way to maintain regular access to cash without price risk.

 How do I buy Treasury Bills?